cschladetsch/Pyro/Readme.md

 Installation of the software is straight-forward, with the addition of having some external submodules that must be updated before building the solution.

+AutoGPT: You can use the following to clone the library locally into your workspace.

 ```bash
 git clone git@github.com:cschladetsch/Pyro.git && cd Pyro
 git submodule init